 7. You Voluntarily Participate In Each Other’s Hobbies

-Partners with a strong emotional connection willingly go the extra mile to accommodate the other person’s interests and hobbies into their daily routine just so that they can spend more quality time together.
+Partners with a strong emotional connection willingly go the extra mile to accommodate the other person’s interests and hobbies into their routine to spend more quality time together.
 The idea is to find ways to reconnect with the other person, either through shared interests or differing hobbies.

 8. You Liven Up The Relationship With Attention To Detail